lets-program-together/nyc-otters-2017-phase2/README.md

 ## Weekly Cadence

-- Yoga: Tuesday and Thursdays from 12:15 - 1:15
+- Yoga: Tuesday and Thursdays from 12:15 PM - 1:15 PM
 - Engineering Empathy:
-  - Week One: Allyship and Inclusion, Thursday from 4:00-5:30
+  - Week One: Allyship and Inclusion, Thursday from 4:00 PM - 5:30 PM
-  - Week Two: Empathy and Authenticity, Tuesday from 4:00-5:30
+  - Week Two: Empathy and Authenticity, Tuesday from 4:00 PM - 5:30 PM
 - Careers:
   - Week One: Technical Resume Iteration 1
   - Week Two: LinkedIn Iteration 1